 The seasonal cycles of monthly mean mole fraction of surface O3 are shown in Figure 7.1.
-Those were the averages for each 30° latitudinal zone for all available periods substracted the long term trends.
+They were obtained by subtracting the long term trends from the averages for each 30° latitudinal zone for all available sites and periods.
 The latitudinal mean mole fractions were found to be elevated in spring in most latitudinal zones.
 However, several patterns of seasonal-diurnal cycles were observed at different locations, including a pronounced spring maximum, a spring maximum at night and a summer maximum during the day, a wide spring-summer maximum, and a pronounced winter maximum (Tarasova et al., 2007).